afrigeri/geologic-symbols/qgis/3.4/README.md

-## QGIS 3.4
+## Geologic symbols in QGIS 3.4

-The FGDC symbols for qgis are located in the xml directory.
+Here you find the symbols for qgis which are useful in geological mapping.
+At the moment there are the FGDC symbols, but others from different mapping authorities/institution can be added.

 ### Preliminary setup